yxuco/betest_tutorial/README.md

  - `cleanAccount()` deletes any harmful objects from the cache, so the same test can run multiple times with the same result.
  - It then creates a new account for the test.
 The first call of `Engine.executeRules()` commits the new account to the cache.
  - It then loads the new account into working memory using `CacheLoadConceptByExtId()`.
- - It then creates and asserts a `Debit` event into working memory, and fires the `ApplyDebit` rule using a second call to `Engine.executeRules()`.
+ - It then creates and asserts a `Debit` event into working memory, and fires the `ApplyDebit` rule using a second call of `Engine.executeRules()`.
  - It then reloads the updated account from cache by calling `CacheLoadConceptByExtId()` again.
- - 4 assert statements verify that the account is corrected updated by the `ApplyDebit` rule.
+ - 4 assert statements verify that the account is correctly updated by the `ApplyDebit` rule.
  - A runtime exception would be thrown if any assert statement fails; the exception would be caught and counted by the test service.

 More advanced assertion are supported by the catalog functions in `beassert-1.0-jar`.
 Refer to the unit tests in [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) for more examples.

 ## Execute tests at BE engine startup

 During development, the easiest way to launch unit tests is at BE engine startup.
 However, tests for rules can only be launched after the engine is fully started.
-So, the test service implemented a scheduler to launch rule tests 3 seconds after the engine statup.
+So, the test service implemented a scheduler to launch rule tests 3 seconds after the engine startup.

 2 helper functions are used to launch unit tests at engine startup:
  - `allStartupTests`, which lists all tests to be executed during engine startup.
 You can add test names to this function for tests that can be launched during startup, which includes tests of functions in preprocessor context.
  - `allScheduledTests`, which lists all tests to be scheduled after the engine startup.
-You can add test names to this functions for tests that cannot be launched during startup, which includes tests for rules and functions in rule context.
+You can add test names to this function for tests that cannot be launched during startup, which includes tests for rules and functions in rule context.

 Open `fdcache.cdd`, and add these 2 functions to **Startup Functions** of the **Inference-class** in the **Agent Classes** tab.